SpanishPear/portfolio/src/assets/blogs/spice-terminal-zsh.md

 ### bash vs zsh

 The difference mainly between zsh and bash is that zsh comes with an extended set of features, and many well supported plugin and theme managers, such as powerlevel10k - which we mentioned above.
-Some of the useful features include:
+Some of the useful productivity hacks include:

 - command history shared across all running shells, rather than just the current running shell
 - better tab completion (zsh cycles through all options, rather than listing them all)